Ryan-Adams57/PowerShell-Scripts-for-Microsoft-365-Management-and-Auditing/README.md

 Each script includes built-in documentation, parameter support, and clear output to simplify day-to-day admin tasks.

 Scripts are provided as-is.
 Review and test before running in production.

+Acknowledgements

+This repository has benefited from thoughtful community feedback.
+Special thanks to:

+@Snickasaurus  —

+Provided multiple suggestions that directly improved the repository, including:

+Recommending the creation of 00-Install-365Modules.ps1 to consolidate module installation across all scripts

+Advising the prepending of zeros to scripts 1–9 for proper sorting

+Highlighting that 12-Get-M365RiskySignInsReport.ps1 is a template and suggesting clarification

+Noting formatting issues (extra slashes) in scripts 42–50

+Thanks to these contributions, the repository is now cleaner, better organized, and easier to use for administrators managing Microsoft 365 environments.